Your Path to Academic Success

 - Advanced Practice Experience courses (APPE - 36 units) taken during the fourth and final year of the program.

-For complete information, download the 2019 MBKU Course Catalog.
+For complete information, view the Course Catalog.
 Please note that all courses and seminars are required and must be completed before your PharmD degree is conferred.

 Similar to the academic training of other health care professionals, candidates for the Doctor of Pharmacy degree are expected to complete a significant amount of experiential training.